-Teacher education candidates can expect the following fees above regular tuition costs throughout the course of the program.
-These fees are stated as of July 2017 and are subject to change.
+Teacher education candidates can expect the following fees outside of tuition costs throughout the course of the program.
+These fees are stated as of August 2020 and are subject to change.
 The fees are determined by multiple outside entities.

 Background Check (page 14)